Wealthfront Review 2026: Is This Robo-Advisor Still Worth It?

 Not everyone's a fit.
 Here's who probably shouldn't choose Wealthfront.

 People who need human advice.
-If you value being able to call someone and actually talk through your portfolio or a financial decision, platforms like Betterment Premium (which offers CFP access for $30/month) or a traditional financial advisor relationship will feel a lot more supportive.
+If you value calling someone and actually talking through your portfolio or a financial decision, platforms like Betterment Premium (which offers CFP access for $30/month) or a traditional financial advisor will feel more supportive.

 Business owners needing solo 401(k)s or SEP-IRAs.
 The account types just aren't there.
-Fidelity or Vanguard are better fits.
+Fidelity or Vanguard are better bets.

 Wealthfront vs. The Alternatives

-Versus Schwab Intelligent Portfolios Schwab Intelligent Portfolios: Schwab's zero management fee is hard to argue with on paper.
-But here's the deal — Schwab requires you to hold 6–10% of your portfolio in cash (which is how they make their money), and that cash drag quietly costs you returns.
+Versus Schwab Intelligent Portfolios Schwab Intelligent Portfolios: Schwab's zero management fee sounds great on paper.
+But here's what matters — Schwab requires you to hold 6–10% of your portfolio in cash (which is how they make their money), and that cash drag quietly costs you returns.
 For larger accounts, Wealthfront's 0.25% fee likely costs less than that Schwab cash drag over a 10-plus-year period.
-Run the math before assuming "free" means cheaper.
+Run the math before assuming "free" is cheaper.

 Verdict: Should You Use Wealthfront in 2026?